biosails/pheniqs/docs/2.0/tutorial.md

 >**Example 1.3** Interleaving three read segments verbatim into a single CRAM file.
 CRAM files are often much faster to read and write, especially in highly parallelized environments, and also support a rich metadata vocabulary.
 {: .example}

-# Tokenization
+# The *template* Directive
 The `template` directive can be used to manipulate the structure of the output read.
 If omitted all segments of the input are written verbatim to the output, as seen in **Example 1.1** and **Example 1.3**.
-Since the second segment contains only a technical sequence and we don't wish to write it to the output we add instructions to assemble an output read from only the first and third segments of the input.
+Since the second segment contains only a technical sequence, and we do not want to write it to the output, we add a `template` directive to construct an output read from only the first and third segments of the input.

 >```json
 {